ctd12/Resources/README.md

 # Misc

 A collection of documentation, references, and guides for various technologies that I frequently use.

-It's mostly stuff that I would normally just Google, but thought it would be beneficial to collect it all in one space.
+Mostly stuff that I would normally just Google, but thought it would be beneficial to collect it all in one space.

 # What Does This Repository Have?